-Evolving network scenarios (e.g., 5G) bring new challenges in terms of performance and capabilities for traditional operator networks [16].
+Evolving network scenarios (e.g., 5G) bring new challenges in terms of performance and capabilities for traditional operator networks [15].
 One of those challenges is the ability to partition one common network infrastructure into multiple independent virtual E2E networks; an approach referred to as network slicing.
 Each slice is then used as a dedicated network by vertical customers to allocate resources in all the distinct network segments (i.e., core, transport, and access networks).

-In the 3GPP architecture, management systems will use a service profile to request an E2E network slice.
-The service profile is derived from a Generic Network Slice Template (GST), specified by the GSM Association (GSMA).
+In the 3GPP architecture [1], management systems will use a 5G slice template (known as Generic Network Slice Template (GST) [4]) to request an E2E slice.
 The GST's general structure includes optional, conditional, and mandatory attributes to implement slices, including the expected SLOs and scalability characteristics.